J-A-McCrae/Marketplace/design_pattern_decisions.md

 ## Design Pattern No. 1 - Circuit Breaker

 This DApp implements a circuit breaker design pattern, via the EmergencyStop contract.
-This allows the contract owner to temporarily disable the functions of the Marketplace contract.
+This allows the contract owner to temporarily disable the functions of the Marketplace contract (except readStoreFunds & WithdrawStoreFunds).

 i)	The EmergencyStop contract declares a modifier requiring emergencyStopSwitch to be false.